UCreativity/-Scripts-PetSimulatorX-HOHFuse/README.md

 # -Scripts-PetSimulatorX-HOHFuse
-Auto-fuse to get the best pet "Hound of Hades" in Pet Sim X, no it's not a dupe script so you need to just auto-open last egg pets and then u run this script.
+1 - Fuse one time
+2 - Open many of the last egg
+3 - Execute

+THIS IS NOT A DUPE SCRIPT!
+This script uses the best fuse method using your pets to get the best pet of the Hell Update - Hound Of Hades.
+Therefore, you should auto-open the last egg when executing this script so that it keeps generating pets for the script to fuse them.
+It has a 60% success rate.